 Came to Forsyth: 2015

-Education: BA Elementary Education & Early Childhood Education, University of New Orleans
+Education: Bachelor of Arts in Elementary Education & Early Childhood Education, University of New Orleans

 Before coming to Forsyth, Mrs. Anibal taught science at a number of parochial schools and she also was Supervisor of Student Programs, Pre-K-8th Grade, at Missouri Botanical Garden.
 Recent professional development opportunities include: Webster University Sustainability Institute, Washington University Science & Engineering Practices Workshop, Washington University Human Impacts on Environment Workshop, Washington University Renewable Energy Workshop, MO Department of Conservation Nature Explore Classrooms: Nature Unleashed Workshop, Voyagers Teacher Academy at Forest Park.
 At Forsyth, Ms. Anibal serves on the Go Green Forsyth!
 Committee and chairs the Specialists Committee.
 Mrs. Anibal can be found in the science lab, which is a dedicated building.

 Anne Deken | Science

 Came to Forsyth: 2008

 Education: Bachelor of Science in Psychology, Master's in Elementary Education, Middle School Science Teaching Endorsement, Truman State University

 Before she came to Forsyth, Mrs. Deken taught science and language arts in both public and parochial schools in Kansas City, St. Charles, and St. Louis.
-At Forsyth, she taught science to Grades 2-5 before moving into the sixth grade science position in 2015; she chairs the Science Committee.
+At Forsyth, she taught science to Grades 2-5 before moving into the sixth grade science position in 2015.
 In 2012, Mrs. Deken and Mr. Paradise were the first recipients of the Sayers/Williams Endowment Award.
-She received a Missouri Department of Conservation Discover Grant, initiated Forsyth’s Stream Team, and serves on the Go Green Forsyth!
+She received a Missouri Department of Conservation Discover Grant, initiated Forsyth’s Stream Team, chairs the Science Committee, and serves on the Go Green Forsyth!
 Committee.
-Grade 6 science has its own lab with the other sixth grade classrooms.